omdevteam/om/docs_src/documentation_p11.rst

 Accessing OnDA
 --------------

-OnDA is available at this beamline on the *haspp11eval01* machine as the *p11user*.
+OnDA must be run at this beamline on the *haspp11eval01* machine as the *p11user*.
-Once logged in, the following command can be used to activate the `Anaconda
-<https://anaconda.org/>`_ python environment in which OnDA is installed:
+Once logged in, the following command can be used to activate the Python environment in which OnDA is installed:

 .. code-block:: bash

-    # On eval01.desy.de
+    # On haspp11eval01.desy.de:
     source /home/p11user/CfelSoft/onda/onda.sh